Mdsomratakbor/Github-Tutorial/git-pull.md

 `The git pull command first runs git fetch which downloads content from the specified remote repository.
 Then a git merge is executed to merge the remote content refs and heads into a new local merge commit.
 To better demonstrate the pull and merging process let us consider the following example.
 Assume we have a repository with a master branch and a remote origin.`

 <img src="https://wac-cdn.atlassian.com/dam/jcr:00d011ed-03dc-440f-afc5-9b13d5e14fbf/bubble%20diagram-01.svg?cdnVersion=1109" alt="" class="lozad">

+`In this scenario, git pull will download all the changes from the point where the local and master diverged.
+In this example, that point is E. git pull will fetch the diverged remote commits which are A-B-C. The pull process will then create a new local merge commit containing the content of the new diverged remote commits.`